jygn/jygn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Algo Visualization (personnal project).
+- 🔭 I’m currently working on Algo Visualization.
 - 🌱 I’m currently learning react.js and spring boot.
 - 📫 How to reach me : jessy-g92@hotmail.com